BCSC 310: Syllabus

 Late policy: Due to the nature of the course, late assignments will be heavily penalized.
 Failure to do your presentation on the scheduled day without an excuse will lead to you receiving a zero for the assignment.
 Turning in written assignments late will result in a 25% grade reduction per 24-hour period after the assignment is due.

 Attendance is required for this class.
-If you know that you cannot make it to class or if you become ill, let the instructor know BEFORE class and, if appropriate, to arrange a makeup assignment.
-Additionally, it is disruptive to class if you come late.
-For each time you are more than 10 minutes late, you will lose 1 point from your participation grade.
-If you miss class entirely without a medical or university excuse, you will lose 5 points from your participation grade.
+If you know that you cannot make it to class or if you become ill, let the instructor know before 8am (1h prior to the starting time of the class).
+Note that there will be no makeup assignment.
+Additionally, for each time you are more than 5 minutes late, you will lose points from your participation grade.
+If you miss class entirely without a medical or university excuse, you will lose 5 points off of your participation grade.

 Academic Honesty: You are expected to uphold the highest standards of academic honesty.
-Don’t cheat; don’t plagiarize; don’t expect others to do your work for you.
+Don’t cheat; don’t plagiarize; and declare all collaborative work with your classmates.
+(Collaboration is highly encouraged!)
 Cases of suspected misconduct will be immediately referred to the College Board on Academic Honesty.
-The University of Rochester’s policy on academic honesty is described in detail online
+The University of Rochester’s policy on academic honesty is described in detail online.
+Regrading our policy on ethical AI use, see the section at the end of the syllabus.

 For BCS311